cjp0421/solar-system-dashboard/docs/moonTestingPlan.md

 ---

-### MD-001 – Displays Moon data after successful load
+## MD-001 – Shows Skeleton loaders while data is fetching
-**Goal:** Confirm that the Moon data is rendered from the fixture after a successful API response.
+**Goal:** Verify that Skeleton placeholders appear immediately while Moon data is loading.

 **Steps**
-1. Stub `GET **/bodies/lune` → `moon.json`.
+1. Stub `GET **/bodies/lune` with:
+    { fixture: 'moon.json', delay: 1500 }
 2. Visit `/`.
+3. Immediately assert Skeleton elements are visible
+   (for example, `[data-testid="skeleton-loader"]` or elements with `role="progressbar"`).
+4. Assert that no Moon data fields (labels or values like “Mass”, “Gravity”) are visible yet.
-3. Wait for the request to complete.
+5. After waiting for the request (for example, `cy.wait('@getMoon')`), assert:
-4. Assert visible heading “Facts About the Moon.”
-5. Assert labeled fields and values appear:
-   • Mass `7.346 × 10²² kg`
-   • Mean Radius `1737.4 km`
-   • Gravity `1.62 m/s²`
-   • Density `3.34 g/cm³`
-   • Sideral Orbit `27.32 days`
-   • Sideral Rotation `655.72 hours`
-   • Escape Velocity `2380 m/s`
-6. Assert Skeletons are not visible after data load.
+   - Skeletons disappear
+   - Real Moon data begins rendering

 **Expected Result**
-Moon data displays clearly with labels and units; Skeletons and error states are gone.
+Skeletons appear during loading and are fully replaced by real content once data arrives.

 ---

-### MD-002 – Shows Skeleton loaders while data is fetching
+## MD-002 – Displays Moon data after successful load
-**Goal:** Ensure placeholder Skeletons appear during loading.
+**Goal:** Confirm the UI shows correctly formatted Moon data after a successful API response.

 **Steps**
-1. Stub API with a `delay` (e.g. 1500 ms).
+1. Stub `GET **/bodies/lune` to return `moon.json` (no delay).
 2. Visit `/`.
-3. Immediately assert Skeleton elements are visible (`[data-testid="skeleton-loader"]` or `role="progressbar"`).
-4. Assert Moon data text (like “Gravity” or “Mass”) is not visible yet.
-5. After fetch completes, assert Skeletons disappear and real data appears.
+3. Wait for the API request to complete (for example, `cy.wait('@getMoon')`).
+4. Assert that a visible heading like “Facts About the Moon” is present.
+5. Assert labeled fields and formatted values appear, for example:
+   - Mass: `7.346 × 10²² kg`
+   - Mean Radius: `1737.4 km`
+   - Gravity: `1.62 m/s²`
+   - Density: `3.34 g/cm³`
+   - Sideral Orbit: `27.32 days`
+   - Sideral Rotation: `655.72 hours`
+   - Escape Velocity: `2380 m/s`
+6. Assert that no Skeleton components remain visible.
+7. Assert that no error message is visible.

 **Expected Result**
-Skeleton placeholders appear while loading and are replaced by actual data after completion.
+Moon data displays clearly with labels and correct formatting, and only the final content (no Skeletons or errors) is visible.

 ---

-### MD-003 – Shows error message on API failure
+## MD-003 – Shows error message on API failure
-**Goal:** Confirm that the app handles API failures gracefully.
+**Goal:** Ensure the UI handles failed API calls gracefully.

 **Steps**
-1. Stub `GET **/bodies/lune` → `statusCode: 500`.
+1. Stub `GET **/bodies/lune` to return an error response (for example, `statusCode: 500`).
 2. Visit `/`.
-3. Assert that a visible error message (“Unable to load Moon data.
-Please try again later.”) is present.
+3. Assert that a visible error message appears, such as:
+   “Unable to load Moon data.
+Please try again later.”
-4. Assert that no Skeletons or data fields remain visible.
+4. Assert that:
+   - No Skeletons are visible
+   - No Moon data fields (labels or values) are rendered

 **Expected Result**
-User sees a clear error message; no partial data or stuck loading states.

----
+A friendly error message is shown, with no partial or stale data on screen.

 ### MD-004 – Accessibility structure
 **Goal:** Verify semantic structure and accessibility.